South-Paw/storybook-addon-overview-angular/README.md

 * Versioned component changelog support.
 * Live component example that can be extended with [addon-knobs](https://github.com/storybooks/storybook/tree/next/addons/knobs).
 * Component properties (`@Input` and `@Output` documentation).
-* Support for required properties and per-prop documentation.
+* Support for required and deprecated properties and per-prop documentation.
 * All of the above, generated from your code with a simple story required to glue it together.

 See the [live demo](https://storybook-addon-overview-angular.netlify.com/) for some examples of documented components and check the options out down below 👇